SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/keeping-up-to-date-with-swift-packages.md

 ![A screenshot of a tweet from the package firehose account.]()

 While we’re on the subject of Twitter, I’d love to know what you’d like to see us do with the [@SwiftPackages](https://twitter.com/SwiftPackages) account.
-I’ve set up a [4 question survey]() if you have a few minutes.
+I’ve set up a [short survey](https://iosdevweekly.typeform.com/to/t7uHYvXv) if you have a couple of minutes.
 We’d love to hear your opinions.

 ### Updates via RSS